u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Are there some disciplines in science where these problems are not as big?

-Certainly, especially in technical fields which have been influenced by Open Source software, which made it easier to embrace Open Science methodology (physics, computer science, ml/ai).
+I think so, especially in technical fields which have been influenced by Open Source software, which made it easier to embrace Open Science methodology (physics, computer science, ml/ai).

-Yet, other fields with high impact on society -- life sciences, etc. remain plagued by these issues.
+Yet other fields with high impact on society -- life sciences, etc. remain plagued by these issues.
 While there are attempts to experiment from within, they're met with significant inertia, making incremental or drastic change to adapt it to the digital age virtually impossible.

 ## A Shifting Federal Landscape

 Recent political events are (arguably) a black swan event.
 Much of the federal framework used to fund science is being dismantled, and universities are looking for alternative sources of revenue while [facing an unbunding](https://www.unbundle-the-university.com/) of different functions they took on in the last few decades.

-Time will tell exactly how this plays out, but these changes are already opening the door for new models of experimentation between universities and ecosystem developers (venture, foundations, etc.) like Portal Innovations and industry to diversify revenue streams.
-More importantly, it's encouraging researchers to explore other sources of research funding besides federal grants.
+Time will tell exactly how this plays out, but these changes are already opening the door for new models of experimentation between universities and ecosystem developers (venture, foundations, etc.) like [Portal Innovations](https://portalinnovations.com) and industry to diversify revenue streams.
+This shift is the beginning of an unbundling of University TTO function that I referenced earlier.

-Is the revenue cliff universities face from a decline in grants / indirect costs enough to change how science is fundamentally done, or even leave the door open long enough for new, open, collaborative models of doing, distributing, and advancing science?
+What I find more interesting / opportunistic is that the shakiness of the federal funding environment makes universities and researchers increasingly more open to exploring new sources of funding for basic research.
+That means an opening to de-couple the monopolistic grip that universities and publishers have over how science itself is actually done, and a relaxing of some of the constraints around scientists and their careers.

-I'd argue it's insufficient by itself because universities can adapt by exploring other funding opportunities (foundations, donors, etc.) and hedging by exploring industry partnerships and commercialization activity.
+Don't get me wrong.
+All of this alone is probably insufficient to topple over an old system and replace it with something new.
+But that's also besides the point.

-But it is a very, *very* useful wedge to get scientists and universities open minded about new opportunities to bring money in, and helps groups like [Astera Institute](https://asterainstitute.substack.com/p/scientific-publishing-enough-is-enough) or [Convergent Research](https://www.convergentresearch.org/) to experiment with new ways of funding science, on their own terms.
+What we have, in this moment, is a very, *very* useful wedge to get scientists and universities open minded about new opportunities to bring money in, which enables groups like [Astera Institute](https://astera.org) or [Convergent Research](https://www.convergentresearch.org/) to experiment with new ways of funding science, on their own terms.

 How do we ensure that these new models, if successful, actually stay?
+And if they do stay, what foundational work should they get in place, to start moving the needle on these old incentive structures?

 ## The Generative AI Moment